SBRI19004U Big Data Analytics and Machine Learning – Computational Biology in Translational Medicine

 Course literature will be published on Absalon.

-Participants must meet the admission criteria in BRIDGE - Translational Excellence Programme.
+Participants must meet the admission criteria of the BRIDGE - Translational Excellence Programme.

 The course is organized with a mix of scientific seminars by invited speakers from the clinic and/or life science industry, including technical lectures about modern technologies, and participant-led activities.
 In addition, the course will include group work, practical computer exercises, and an excursion to a pharmaceutical company.
 Scientific discussions within the teaching sessions about the potentials of transfer learning and its use within the participant’s respective research areas.